serenamckeenzo/katacoda-scenarios/elastic-training/step2.md

 `systemctl status elasticsearch`{{execute}}

-By default Elasticsearch binds to two ports: 9200 for HTTP traffic and 9300 for transport layer traffic. /n We can confirm these ports using the netsat command:
+By default Elasticsearch binds to two ports: 9200 for HTTP traffic and 9300 for transport layer traffic. <br>
+We can confirm these ports using the netsat command:

 `netstat -tulpn | grep '9200\|9300'`{{execute interrupt}}